aks-pnm/Multiplayer-FPS/README.md

 server outside of UMN that listens on ports that are not blocked and will forward your traffic on to mLab.

-## Submission ##
-- Your code should be pushed up to your repo on github
-- Fill this `README.md` out with your team name, team members' emails, and Heroku url for your demo.
-Additionally, complete the argument sections at the top of the file.
-- Create a file called `API.md` that documents your api endpoints and how to use them.
-These should include a valid `curl` command and a description of its expected output.

-## Grading ##
-You will be graded on the __ambition__ and __execution__ of the project.
-At the top of this `README.md` you have the opportunity to argue why your submission was ambitious and well executed.
-In order for us to grade it, you must have it hosted on Heroku.
-To earn an "A" grade, a project must be technically ambitious, well-executed, and polished.
-To earn a passing grade, a project must minimally fulfill the three requirements listed in the description.

 Sources:
 www.w3schools.org